 The capacity charge of the A&R PSA is adjusted each year for the actuarially required contributions for the pension and OPEB (P&OPEB) benefits of the employees that work at these National Grid power plants.
 The actuarially required contributions are reflected in annual filings by National Grid with FERC.
-As of the most recent estimate provided by National Grid's actuary dated March 2021, the P&OPEB obligations are underfunded by approximately \$23 million.
-This underfunding is a component in the development of the actuarially required contributions in each year.
+As of the most recent estimate provided by National Grid's actuary dated March 2022, the P&OPEB obligations are estimated to be overfunded by approximately \$28 million compared with an estimated underfunded status in 2021 by approximately \$23 million.
+This funding status is a component in the development of the actuarially required contributions in each year.
 LIPA does not expect to have a material liability for P&OPEB obligations under the A&R PSA upon termination of the contract.